 DM: Jose Velazquez (Peru)

-He was not a member of Peru's 1970 team, but he won the Copa America in 1975.
+Jose Velazquez was not a member of Peru's 1970 World Cup team, but he won the Copa America in 1975.
 He participated at the WC Finals in 1974, 1978 and 1982.
 He is considered one of the greatest defensive midfieders in South America.
-At club level he played for Alianza Lima in Peru, where he was part of three league championship winning campaigns (1975, 1977 & 1978).
+At club level he played for Alianza Lima in Peru., where he was part of three league championship winning campaigns (1975, 1977 & 1978).
 He also played for Independiente Medellín of Colombia, Hércules CF of Spain and Deportes Iquique of Chile.

 CM: Carlos Valderrama (Colombia)

-Nicknamed El Pibe, he was Colombia's greatest ever player.
+Nicknamed El Pibe, Carlos Valderrama was Colombia's greatest ever player.
 He was one of the best passers ever from South America.
 He was twice South America Player of the Year in 1987 and in 1993.
 Between 1985 and 1998 he represented Colombia in 111 full internationals and scored 11 times, making him the most capped player in the country's history.
 He was a star player at the 1990 World Cup Finals in Italy.
 He also played in 1994, and 1998 World Cups, and 5 Copa América tournaments.

 LW: Juan Joya (Peru)

-He was one of the best left wing in South American history.
-He won 11 titles with Penarol, including two Copa Libertadores and a two Copa Intercontinental.
+Juan Joya was one of the best left wing in South American history.
+He won 11 titles with Penarol between 1961 and 1969, including two Copa Libertadores and a two Copa Intercontinental.
 He also played for Alianza Lima and River Plate(Argentina).
 He played 9 times for Peru and once for Uruguay.
 He played in two Copa Americas for Peru.

 AM: Cesar Cueto (Peru)

-Nicknamed "El Poeta de la zurda" (the Left-footed Poet).
+Cesar Cueto was nicknamed "El Poeta de la zurda" (the Left-footed Poet).
 He was a key player in Peru's Golden Generation of the 1970's.
 He earned 51 caps between 1972 and 1985.
 He played in 2 World Cup Finals: 1978 and 1982.
 He was a part of the team that won the 1975 Copa America.
 He played club football in Colombia and Peru.